-- Betelgeuse and Bellatrix which represent Orion’s shoulders.
+- Betelgeuse and Bellatrix that represent Orion’s shoulders.

 - Saiph and Rigel, Orion’s knees or feet.

-- Alnitak, Alnilam, and Mintaka are the stars the make-up Orion’s belt.
+- Alnitak, Alnilam, and Mintaka are the stars that makeup Orion’s belt.

 Once you find Orion, you can try to find its sword which points South.
 If you locate the star Alnilam, which is the middle star in Orion’s belt, you will see one bright, one fuzzy, and one dim star hanging down from the belt.
 Orion’s sword points to the South.

 One neat tip about the stars in Orion’s belt, the star that looks fuzzy is actually a nebula called the “Great Nebula of Orion,” and it is considered to be an interstellar nursery because new stars are being formed there.